DarkCloud14/MonoDevelop.StyleCop/README.md

 MonoDevelop.StyleCop
 =============

-MonoDevelop.StyleCop is an addin for Xamarin Studio/MonoDevelop 4.0/5.0/6.0.
+MonoDevelop.StyleCop is an addin for Xamarin Studio/MonoDevelop 6.0/7.0 and Visual Studio For Mac 7.0.

-It integrates the source code analyzer [StyleCop](http://stylecop.codeplex.com/) into MonoDevelop.
+It integrates the source code analyzer [StyleCop](https://github.com/StyleCop/StyleCop/) into Xamarin Studio/MonoDevelop/Visual Studio For Mac.

 Please report issues of this plugin in the [Issues section](https://github.com/DarkCloud14/MonoDevelop.StyleCop/issues).<br/>
-In case the reported issue is a problem of [StyleCop](http://stylecop.codeplex.com/) I'll inform the reporter and ask to report the issue in StyleCops [Issue section](http://stylecop.codeplex.com/workitem/list/advanced).
+In case the reported issue is a problem of [StyleCop](https://github.com/StyleCop/StyleCop/) I'll inform the reporter and ask to report the issue in StyleCops [Issue section](https://github.com/StyleCop/StyleCop/issues).

 Installation
 -----------

-Get the latest addin package from MonoDevelops [addin site](http://addins.monodevelop.com/Project/Index/54) and use MonoDevelops Addin-Manager to install.<br/>
+Get the latest addin package build or source code from GitHub [releases site](https://github.com/DarkCloud14/MonoDevelop.StyleCop/releases) and use MonoDevelops Addin-Manager to install.<br/>
-Additionally you can download the builds from GitHubs [releases site](https://github.com/DarkCloud14/MonoDevelop.StyleCop/releases) or download the source code and build your own package.

 You may have to enable the addin after installation.

-###Remarks
+### Remarks

 The spell checker is only available on Windows!

-Check the [StyleCop](http://stylecop.codeplex.com/) website for more informations about StyleCop or [StyleCop documentation](http://www.stylecop.com/docs/) for it's rules.
+Check the [StyleCop](https://github.com/StyleCop/StyleCop/) website for more informations about StyleCop or [StyleCop documentation](https://github.com/Visual-Stylecop/Visual-StyleCop/wiki#documentation-for-rules) for it's rules.

-X11 is required at the moment to open StyleCop settings editor!<br/>
-OS X users can get the latest version at the [XQuartz](http://xquartz.macosforge.org/) website.

 Usage
 -----